A decade-long plan for inclusion and opportunity

 SEND funding

-Throughout the White Paper the government has outlined where and what it will fund in a variety of ways but when considering inclusion, they are going to introduce an Inclusive Mainstream Fund for mainstream schools and other education settings in 2026/27.
-This will give these settings direct responsibility over their funding.
-This fund will allow them to develop targeted and evidence-based offers of support focusing on areas such as transition and group interventions.
-However, schools will now be required to publish an Inclusion strategy describing how the resources have been deployed to benefit their pupils.
-This is one area where we see the accountability discussed throughout the White Paper – schools will be accountable for how they use their inclusion funding.
+The government will introduce an Inclusive Mainstream Fund for mainstream schools and other education settings in 2026/27.
+This will give these settings direct responsibility over their funding and will allow them to develop targeted and evidence-based offers of support focusing on areas such as transition and group interventions.
+Schools will be required to publish an Inclusion strategy describing how resources have been deployed to benefit their pupils.

 Conclusion

-If implemented with care, collaboration and sustained investment, the reforms outlined in Every Child Achieving and Thriving have the potential to create an education landscape where inclusion is not an aspiration but a lived reality for all.
+The White Paper signals that through collaboration and sustained investment, these reforms have the potential to create an education landscape where inclusion is not an aspiration but a lived reality for all.